TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 ### Splinters
 For more information, see [[Splinter\|Splinter]].
-A Splinter is a fragment of a Shard's power, similar to how a Shard is a fragment of Adonalsium's power.
+A **[[Splinter\|Splinter]]** is a fragment of a Shard's power, similar to how a Shard is a fragment of Adonalsium's power.
+The act of being broken apart into Splinters is referred to as **Splintering**.
+The Splintering of a Shard is considered to be an event which transcends all Three Realms, and is in essence a microcosmic manifestation of the Shattering of Adonalsium.
 Unlike Slivers or [[Cognitive Shadow\|Cognitive Shadows]], Splinters don't generally have a Physical component.
 They often have a mind of their own, separate and distinct from that of their parent Shard.
 They can form in two distinct ways: either by the Shard being splintered (killed), or by the Shard directly splitting off splinters of itself.
 Under certain circumstances, a Shard may be split and each resulting piece would gain an aspect of the original Shard's Intent.
 Splinters can be comprised of the Investiture of one or more Shards.
 Examples of splinters include the divine [[Breath\|Breath]] of the [[Returned\|Returned]], [[Aon\|Aons]] within [[Seon\|seons]], and [[Spren\|spren]].
 It is possible to create a new Shard from splinters of multiple other Shards, though it is much more difficult than it sounds.
 A Shard Splintered beyond recognition could be reconstructed as a different Shard, though this would require a great deal of effort and resources, such as the use of a Dawnshard.
+The splintering a Shard is a difficult act that one needs specific knowledge in order to actualize.

 ## Champion
 It is possible for a Shard to name a "champion" when making a deal with another Shard.
 Becoming a champion in this way is a formal event and requires some kind of contractual agreement.
 Honor encourages [[Dalinar Kholin\|Dalinar Kholin]] to try to get Odium to agree to a contest of champions; Odium eventually agrees and attempts to name Dalinar as his champion, though Dalinar declines.
 Shards outside of the [[Rosharan system\|Rosharan system]] have also had champions.
 The Heralds are similar to champions, and the conflicts between [[Marsh\|Marsh]] and [[Elend\|Elend]] and between Marsh and [[Vin\|Vin]] are an echo of this system.